 Windscribe apps are available for Windows, MacOS, iOS, and Android, and the VPN can be configured for Linux and certain routers.
 There are browser extensions for Chrome, Firefox, and Opera, but these are HTTPS proxies that don’t offer the same security as a VPN.

-Once signed up, you’ll have access to a network of more than 600 servers in more than 50 countries.
+Once signed up, you’ll have access to a network of servers in 110 locations in 60 countries.
 The paid plan gives you unlimited bandwidth and allows P2P, so torrenting won’t be an issue.

 Windscribe is competitive on the security front with 256-bit AES encryption and perfect forward secrecy.
 It also boasts a firewall which should protect against any kind of leak, including DNS and IPv6.
 The firewall reportedly offers a better alternative to a kill switch, so no kill switch is included.
 A number of protocols are available including OpenVPN, IKEv2 and SOCKS, and Stealth (a version of TCP run over OpenVPN).